The Ultimate Guide to Red Light Therapy for Neuropathy: Nerve Repair & Pain Relief

 Red (660nm): Great for skin ulcers, but stops at the surface.

-- Near-Infrared (850nm): This is mandatory.
+- Near-Infrared (850nm): This is essential for effective nerve treatment.
 It penetrates bone and connective tissue to reach the nerves.
 Ensure your device has at least 50% of its power in the NIR range.

 3. Safety Features (For Diabetics)